fasterthanlime/ooc-docs/source/language/bindings/simple.rst

 	new: extern(create_entry) func -> Entry
     }

-Since we have defined all our C functions as extern member functions now, we can skip the definitions as extern functions; so our glue code looks like that::
+Since we have defined all our C functions as extern methods now, we can skip the definitions as extern functions; so our glue code looks like that::